luxui/lux-core/API_IMPLEMENTATION.md

 *NOTE: All of the examples below are going to assume that the appropriate media type `application/vnd.siren+json` is being requested in the header value but is omitted for brevity.
-This Luxui `apiRequest` module handles this by default.*
+This LuxUI `apiRequest` module handles this by default.*

 ## Root Resource